'We can reach the top' - meet boxing's power couple

 'We need people who speak openly'

+Pride Month is in full swing, yet none of the world boxing organisations we spoke to said they had marked the month in any way - indeed we could not find a single post relating to LGBT inclusion on any of their social media channels.

+The IBF, which also does not promote Black History Month or Women's History Month, told us they "believe in diversity in boxing".
+Similarly, the WBC said it is "always supportive of the LGBT+ community".
+Other bodies and the British Boxing Board of Control did not reply to our requests.

-Some of the best female fighters, past and present, identify as gay or bisexual.
+Across the sport, some of the best female fighters, past and present, identify as gay or bisexual.
 Christy Martin was one of boxing's true trailblazers, one of their first big stars and is married to one of her former opponents, Lisa Holewyne.

 - Dame Kelly Holmes shares relief of coming out